CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells/Generic/MagicWeapon.md

 Damage Types are determined by the Magic Skill used.

+If the Magic Skill used isn't Melee Capable, then any below option with the Range of Melee or Reach is unavailable.
+If the Magic Skill used isn't Ranged Capable, then any use of any ranged magic is unavailable.

 Created weapons are intended to be flavored by the player/narrator:

 - Bone Claws = Bodily Magic Skill + Small Slashing Blade